RosalindHook/assignment3_SQL/README.md

 * This file creates the database and its main tables as follows:
   1. Wizards - contains information about the wizards who are registered with the library;
-  2. Skill level -  contains info about different skill levels which will relate to books that can be borrowed;
+  2. Skill_level -  contains info about different skill levels which will relate to books that can be borrowed;
-  3. Magic ability - contains info about different types of ability that will relate to books that are recommended;
+  3. Magic_ability - contains info about different types of ability that will relate to books that are recommended;
   4. Books - contains information about the books available to borrow from the library;
   5. Genre - types of books;
-  6. Borrowed books - sets out which books are borrowed and by which wizard, as well as the expected and actual date of return
+  6. Borrowed_books - sets out which books are borrowed and by which wizard, as well as the expected and actual date of return.

 * NB tables ii, iii and v were origianlly part of bigger tables - 'Wizards' and 'Books' respectively - but through normalisation have now been split into their own tables and are now referenced as foreign keys (FK) in the 'Wizards', 'Books' and 'Borrowed_books' tables instead.